 - 5 % cosmetics;

-In a bit of a shock, the survey found no difference in satisfaction by device or degrees of freedom (i.e. the different ways a device can move) between myoelectric, body-powered, and purely cosmetic devices.
+In a bit of a shock, this survey found no difference in satisfaction by device or degrees of freedom (i.e. the different ways a device can move) between myoelectric, body-powered, and purely cosmetic devices.

 Think about that for a moment.
 Despite the technological advances in bionic hands over the past two decades, users were no more satisfied with their functionality than they were with body-powered technology that has been around since 1812!